treasure-data/td-client-java/README.md

 ### For Maven Users

-Use the following dependency setting:
+Use the following dependency settings:

 ```
 <dependency>